ibm-rtvs/Examples/CustomFunctions/doc/index.md

 __Syntax__: GetCentralPropert( property [,propertyfile] )

 __Description__:
 Get a property from the property file.
+The property must be in lower case!
+If property file is not provided, the file C:\config.properties used.

 __Example__:
 ```
-tag["QueueToUse"]=GetCentralProperty("MQ.myDomain.myEnvironment.Application1.Application2");
+tag["QueueToUse"]=GetCentralProperty("mq.mydomain.myenvironment.application1.application2");
 // Gives the applicable queue for that domain/environment combination.
 ```